Skip to main content

 Human History

 The Corrientes region was inhabited by Guaraní-speaking peoples before Spanish colonization.
-The Guaraní language contributed many place names in the region, including 'mburucuyá.'
+The Guaraní language contributed many place names in the region, including mburucuyá.
 Spanish colonizers founded Corrientes city in 1588, and the surrounding region was gradually converted to cattle ranching.
-The area that became the park was a private estancia (ranch) for over a century before botanist Troels Pedersen acquired a portion of it in the mid-20th century.
-Pedersen, a Danish-born Argentine national, spent decades cataloging the park's extraordinary plant diversity and advocated for its protection.
+The area that became the park was a private estancia (ranch) before botanist Troels Pedersen acquired and worked on it from the mid-20th century.
+Pedersen, born in Copenhagen, Denmark in 1916, arrived in Argentina after World War II to manage his father's property and went on to become one of the foremost botanists of the Corrientes flora, donating his extensive herbarium to the Instituto de Botánica del Nordeste upon his death in 2000.

 Park History

-Mburucuyá National Park was created in 2000 through the donation by Troels Myndel Pedersen of his 17,000-hectare property to the Argentine nation.
+Mburucuyá National Park was created on June 27, 2001, through Law 25447, based on the donation of his property by Dr. Troels Myndel Pedersen and his wife Nina Johanne Sinding, who signed the deed of donation in 1991.
+[1] Pedersen was a Danish-born botanist who became an Argentine citizen and spent decades on his Corrientes property cataloging its extraordinary plant diversity.
 This act of private conservation philanthropy was one of the most significant in Argentine history.
 Argentina's Congress officially recognized the donation and created the national park by law.
 The APN took over management and has worked to restore wildlife populations, particularly large mammals that had been locally eliminated by hunting and ranching.
 The park is considered a model for private land conservation and has inspired similar donations elsewhere in Argentina.

 Major Trails And Attractions

 Several walking trails cross the park's diverse habitats, including paths through the caranday palm savannas that offer excellent wildlife viewing at dawn and dusk.
 The park's lagoons and streams support productive fishing and canoe excursions.
 The visitor center near the main entrance houses botanical and natural history exhibits honoring Pedersen's work.
-Birdwatching is the primary draw, with the diversity of waterbirds and savanna species attracting ornithologists.
+Birdwatching is the primary draw, with the diversity of waterbirds and savanna species attracting ornithologists from Argentina and abroad.
 The giant anteater population, part of a regional reintroduction program, is a special highlight.

 Visitor Facilities And Travel